-To rectify the partially separated laterals, a proper drainage path for a new storm connection will need to be created.
+To rectify the partially separated laterals, a proper drainage path will need to be created.
 Possible proper drainage service paths include the following:

-- Construction of a new storm sewer system at a lower elevation to connect both the roof and foundation drains; - Disconnection of roof leaders and construction of foundation drain sump-pump systems to connect to existing shallow storm sewer system; and - Disconnection of roof leaders and replacement of storm sewer system with bio-infiltration (rain garden) systems and low elevation groundwater collection pipe systems.
+- Identification of older, partially connected services that can be separated and connected to newer storm sewers (i.e., for older services that were never connected to new storm sewers); - Extending existing storm sewers to service lots that do not have adequate drainage alternatives then separating partially separated sanitary services; - Construction of a new storm sewer system at a lower elevation to connect both the roof and foundation drains; - Disconnection of roof leaders to drain to pervious areas and construction of foundation drain sumppump systems to connect to the existing shallow storm sewer system; - Disconnection of roof leaders and replacement of storm sewer system with bio-infiltration (rain garden) systems with low elevation groundwater collection pipe systems to drain foundation drains; or, - Rain barrel collection system for roof leaders with directed releases to pervious areas, road-side bio infiltration facilities, and deep perforated drains picking up only foundation piping and trench groundwater.

-Depending on the characteristics of each area, different solutions are possible.
+Depending on the characteristics of each area, different solutions are also possible including rainwater harvesting options.
 However, existing master drainage plans should be modified to incorporate these changes and implemented over time to provide a proper outlet.
 The timing of implementation will be a factor of existing storm sewer condition, elevation of downstream connection point, and available budget.